 On November 9, 2020, the Jordan Center hosted Katja Bruisch, Professor in Environmental History at Trinity College Dublin, for a talk on the peatlands in late imperial Russia.
 By tracing the messy and arbitrary process by which peatlands were appropriated as resources, the talk reflected the relationship between state, economy, and nature.
 A historian of modern Russia, Professor Bruisch is interested in the interplay between social, political and environmental change, particularly in the Russian countryside.
 She has worked on the role of experts in dealing with the ‘agrarian question’ in the late imperial and early Soviet periods.
 In her current project, she explores ways to integrate environmental perspectives into the history of the modern Russian economy, tracing the transformation of peatlands into hinterlands of industrializing cities and the social and environmental legacies of peat extraction and wetland drainage since the imperial period.
 Bruisch’s talk was hosted by Anne O’Donnell, Assistant Professor of Russian & Slavic Studies at New York University.
+If you missed this talk, you can stream it here.

 Professor Bruisch started by recounting her experience in Moscow during the historic drought and peat fires of 2010.
 A 2010 New York Times article published at the heat of the crisis revisited the Soviet engineering project that drained these peatlands to generate electricity, using the Revolution as a handy shortcut to explain what had gone wrong in Russia.
 Bruisch, however, was not interested in using her expertise on the vulnerability of drained wetlands to point fingers at the past errors.
 Rather, she tried to find out why people in the past would think that appropriating Russian swamps was actually a good idea.